tjdraper/tjdraper.com-v7/src/content/blog/2023/12/28/02-arrays-collections-and-types-in-php.md

 As I said, PHP is very array heavy.
 Avoiding PHP's "arrays" is pretty much impossible.
 And I'd also like to note that while I dislike the name because they are not actually arrays, there's nothing wrong with a dictionary data type.
 It's actually quite useful.
 The real problem is we don't have real arrays in PHP so we must use a dictionary to accomplish the same thing.

-And, I'd also argue that even if we had traditional arrays, like I'll argue for dictionaries, we shouldn't be passing them around as transports for data.
+And, I'd also argue that even if we had traditional arrays, we shouldn't be passing them around as transports for data (I'd make the same argument for dictionary types).
 When you need to pass a collection of data, I think you should use a collection.
 In PHP, we implement collections as classes.
-There are libraries that you can use to create collection classes, but I've found every single one of them to be overly complicated to use, and yet still don't support all the use cases I often have — at least not easily.
+There are libraries that you can use to create collection classes, but I've found every single one of them to be very heavy and overly complicated to use, and yet still don't support all the use cases I often have — at least not easily.

+Additionally, most collection libraries want to implement `ArrayAccess` so that they can be treated as arrays.
+I object to this on a fundamental level.
+They are not arrays, just call the methods on the collection.
+That makes things much clearer and easier to read anyway.

-But, the good news is, building a collection class is pretty trivial.
+And the good news is, building a collection class is pretty trivial.
 The collection class I'll demonstrate here will utilize PHP "arrays" (or a dictionary) internally.
 That's what I'll call an internal implementation detail that the outside world need know nothing about.

 So, let me show you some code: